Flood Prevention: Avoid a Backyard Moat!

 Water flowing through the kitchen sink

+Updated 2024 by John Salmon.
 When winter rolls around, bring on the hot chips and gravy.
-In fact bring on all the carb-rich comfort foods like roasts, soups and casseroles.
+Bring on all the carb-rich comfort foods like roasts, soups and casseroles.
 Anything to keep your belly full and hands warm while embracing all the comforts winter draws us to.
-Unfortunately, these foods can also cause a common kitchen sink blockage that has plumbers called every winter to fix.
-Here is the most common kitchen sink blockage you want to avoid this winter.
+Unfortunately, these foods can also cause blocked drains.
+A kitchen sink blockage caused by congealed fat needs to be dealt with urgently as it will likely trap additional debris and get out of hand fast.
+It’s not just winter, kitchen sink blockages can happen at any time, but the grossest one?
+Let’s talk Fatbergs.

 Common kitchen sink blockage